shinyay/kubernetes-introduction-from-docker/chapter-01.md

 ---

-Congratulations! 🎉 You’ve successfully completed Chapter 1.
-Next, we’ll explore how to create a Kubernetes cluster in Chapter 2.
+**Congratulations! 🎉** You've successfully completed Chapter 1.
+In Chapter 2, we'll explore how to create a Kubernetes cluster.